How to enter

 - Entrants can submit more than one film.
 However each submission must be made via a separate submission form, and separate versions of the required materials for each film must be provided.

-- Submitting a film to IWM Short Film Festival is free.
-However, all costs for film production and formatting are the responsibility of the entrant.
+- To cover administration costs, a small payment is required for submitting a film to IWM Short Film Festival 2018, as outlined below.
+All costs for film production and formatting are the responsibility of the entrant.

 Categories for Submission

-Films should be submitted under one, and only one, of the following categories:
+Films should be submitted under one of the following two categories:

 - Creative response